ekhoro/awscc-example-generator/quick-prompts.md

 3. **Ask for validation** by adding "and ensure it passes terraform validate"
 4. **Request testing** by adding "include terraform init and plan commands to test"

-## What If the Resource Doesn't Exist?

-If Amazon Q tells you that an AWSCC resource doesn't exist in the Terraform registry, you have an opportunity to contribute!
+## Generated a Working Example?

+If you successfully generate a working example for an AWSCC resource that lacks documentation, consider contributing it to the official terraform-provider-awscc repository!

 **Steps:**
-1. Verify the resource is missing from [terraform-provider-awscc docs](https://registry.terraform.io/providers/hashicorp/awscc/latest/docs)
+1. Validate your example works (`terraform init`, `validate`, `plan`)
-2. Check if it's a valid CloudFormation resource
+2. Check if the resource needs better examples in [terraform-provider-awscc docs](https://registry.terraform.io/providers/hashicorp/awscc/latest/docs)
 3. Consider contributing to https://github.com/hashicorp/terraform-provider-awscc
 4. See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidance

+**Help the community** by sharing your working examples with the official documentation!

+## What If the Resource Doesn't Exist?

+If Amazon Q tells you that an AWSCC resource doesn't exist in the Terraform registry:

 **Alternative:** Try the standard AWS provider (`aws_` instead of `awscc_`) which may have the resource you need.